Can you have too much income from dividends?

 So, to the question, can you have too much income from dividends?

 My answer is probably but that’s a great problem to have!

 While I believe there are great merits in owning a collection of dividend paying stocks for passive income I can see a few downsides.

 - Lack of diversification, home bias.
 If you’re only investing in Canada, or the U.S.,via dividend paying stocks, you might be missing out on the benefits of diversification over time – since not all companies, sectors, nor do countries move in lock-step when it comes to market returns.
 This means diversification can assist investors through risk management – investors do not need to rely on any part of the market let alone any one market to fuel portfolio returns.

 - Taxable income.
 While Canadian dividend paying stocks are rather tax-efficient they may not be as efficient as capital gains – depending on your earned income.
 In a taxable account Canadian dividend paying stocks are eligible for a dividend tax credit from our government.
 This means taxation on dividends are favourable, it is a lower form of tax; lower than employment income and interest income.
 Other assets, especially those that only apply to capital gains, may be even more favourably taxed.
 Here is a table from one of the sites I visit frequently for tax information (no affiliation) taxtips.ca:

-In my province (Ontario) you can see that, assuming I have no other taxable income to report (e.g., employment income, pension income, interest from investments, etc.) I could theoretically earn about $50,000 per year in dividend income and pay no tax! (hint: look at the “Canadian Dividends – Eligible” column for the marginal tax rate for earned income levels.)
+In my province (Ontario) you can see that, assuming I have no other taxable income to report I could earn about $50,000 per year in dividend income in my taxable account and pay no tax! (hint: look at the “Canadian Dividends – Eligible” column for the marginal tax rate for earned income levels.)